cleskowsky/cleskowsky.github.io/working_with_codex.md

   * Throughput > latency (Start multiple tasks at once)
   * Try giving a goal not detailed instructions and commands to validate work
   * Git it to summarize a long article or documentation
+* [Vibe engineering](https://simonwillison.net/2025/Oct/7/vibe-engineering/): Simon proposes a step past "vibe coding" where an agent is able to plan, design, code and crucially test their output while maintaining quality.
+He talks about working with existing code bases rather than greenfield ones.
+The better we get at automation and describing our tools, thinking, and process to documentation the better our agents will get.
+Allegedly. :)